juliancameron79/recipe-heaven/README.md

 - MONGO_URI | mongodb+srv://myRoot:MONGODB-PASSWORD@CLUSTER-NAME-96wib.mongodb.net/DATABASE-NAME?retryWrites=true&w=majority
 - MONGO_DBNAME Name of the database

-1. If the Procfile is missing, please preform the following command in your terminal echo web: python3 run.py > Procfile
+- If the Procfile is missing, preform the following command in your terminal echo web: python3 run.py > Procfile
-1. If the requirements.txt is missing, please preform the following command in your terminal pip3 freeze > requirements.txt
+- If the requirements.txt is missing, preform the following command in your terminal pip3 freeze > requirements.txt

-- Deploy to Heroku
+- **Deploy to Heroku**
   - In your Terminal type heroku login.
   - Then git push heroku master.
   - Open Heroku website.